 Research collaboration trends can be analyzed in terms of changing percentage shares of the four major types of collaboration (international, national, institutional, none) and changing publication numbers over time.
-At the aggregated (all fields combined) level, European (as well as American and Chinese) data reveal clear growth in international collaboration, with stable national collaboration, and a substantial decline in the institutional category.
+At the aggregated (all fields combined) level, European (as well as American and Chinese) data reveal clear growth in international collaboration, with stable national collaboration, and a substantial decline in the institutional category, supporting Adams' findings about the previous three decades (25 million Web of Science papers published between 1981 and 2012; Adams 2013).
 In all the European countries studied, IRC continues to grow, exceeding 50% in 2018 in all but three (Croatia, Poland, and Romania, all among the newest EU member states).
-Figure 1 and Table 4 in the Data Appendices detail publication trends by collaboration type.
+Figure 3 (and Table 1) detail publication trends by collaboration type.
 In the natural sciences, traditionally characterized by high levels of IRC, there are even deeper changes, although the increase was much slower in EU-13 countries than in the EU-15.
-IRC was 60% or more in ten countries-that is, six out of ten articles originating from these countries had at least one international author.
-In terms of total output, the leaders in research internationalization include eight small- and medium-sized systems (Austria, Belgium, Denmark, Sweden, Netherlands, Estonia, Finland, Ireland) and two large-sized systems (the United Kingdom and France).
+IRC was 60% or more in ten countries - that is, six out of ten articles originating from these countries had at least one international author.
+In terms of the share of total output, the leaders in research internationalization include eight smalland medium-sized systems (Austria, Belgium, Denmark, Sweden, Netherlands, Estonia, Finland, Ireland) and two large-sized systems (the United Kingdom and France).
 The group of internationalization leaders includes only one EU-13 country (Estonia).